jamesplease/sourcemap-options/README.md

 sourcemap-options
 =================

-The source map options for the `grunt-contrib` suite.
+The future source map options for the `grunt-contrib` suite.
 Any plugin that can't support the source map options through its associated library will rely on an external helper library (in the works) to shim the functionality.

 ### Options